U.S. History

 Hobby/Fun Fact & a Food you dislike

-Explain APUSH Exam & Welcome Packet
+Explain APUSH Exam & go over digital Welcome Packet

 Please watch for an overview of what is to come the first semester: